Investigating the hyperparameter space of deep neural network models for reaction coordinates: Introduction

 Machine learning (ML) approaches have recently been actively applied to identify the CVs and RCs from the molecular dynamics (MD) simulation trajectories\cite{Mardt.2018,Chen.201868,Sultan.2018,Ribeiro.2018,Rogal.2019,Wang.2020oz,Bonati.2020,Belkacemi.2021,Bonati.2021,Hooft.2021,Frassek.2021dp,Zhang.20213u,Kikutsuji.2022,Neumann.2022,Liang.2023,Lazzeri.2023,Singh.2023,Jung.2023,Ray.2023c38,Naleem.2023,Majumder.2024}.
 In particular, Ma and Dinner\cite{Ma.2005} have developed an automatic CV search algorithm by combining the genetic algorithm to identify the RC for the alanine dipeptide isomerization.
 Along this line, we have recently combined the deep neural network (DNN) approach with the cross-entropy minimization method\cite{Mori.2020,Mori.2020z1} to optimize the RC from many CV candidates using the committor distribution as a measure\cite{Kikutsuji.2022,Okada.2024}.
 Our study highlighted the effectiveness of the explainable AI (XAI) method in characterizing the CVs that contribute to the RC.

-While DNN approach can be very powerful in describing the non-linear contributions of CVs to RC, the structure of the DNN model determined by the hyperparameters, e.g. the number of layers and nodes per layer, is highly flexible and are often chosen intuitively.
+While DNN approach can be very powerful in describing the non-linear contributions of CVs to RC, the structure of the DNN model characterized by the hyperparameters, e.g. the number of layers and nodes per layer, is highly flexible and are often chosen intuitively.
 Yet, the adequacy of the hyperparameters remain ambiguous.
 In this regard, Neumann and Schwierz\cite{Neumann.2022} have recently applied the Keras Tuner random search hyperparameter optimization to automatically determine the DNN model that can describe the committor of the magnesium binding to RNA.
-Yet, how the choice of hyperparameters affects the quality of the DNN model and the outcome remains unclear.
-The applications of DNN models thus suffer from determining the appropriate hyperparameters, which remains to be highly tedious and nontrivial task.
+Nevertheless, how the choice of hyperparameters affects the quality of the DNN model and the outcome remains unclear.
+The applications of DNN models thus suffer from determining the appropriate hyperparameters, which remains to be a highly tedious and non-trivial task.

-To this end, here we develop a hyperparameter tuning approach by applying the Bayesian optimization method\cite{WU201926} to determine the DNN model for RC optimization in an automatic manner.
-The method takes the committors and large number of candidate CVs as the input without pre-determined the hyperparameters for the DNN model, and automatically determines the appropriate DNN model and the RC.
-To illustrate its performance, we apply this approach to alanine dipeptide isomerization in vacuum and in water.
-The reaction in vacuum serves as a test case to explore the robustness of the hyperparameters, whereas that in water showcases the effectiveness of the method in a more complex case where solvent plays a role.
+In this work, we developed a hyperparameter tuning protocol which utilizes the Bayesian optimization method with Gaussian process\cite{WU201926} to determine the DNN model for RC optimization.
+The method takes the committors and large number of candidate CVs as the input without pre-determined hyperparameters for the DNN model, and automatically determines the appropriate DNN model for the RC.
+The RC for the isomerization of alanine dipeptide in vacuum and in water are studied.
+The diversity in the optimized hyperparameters and its effect to the RCs are explored, and the character of the RC for each model is analyzed by applying the XAI methods.
+Furthermore, we show that the reaction in solution can be characterized using a more straightforward set of CVs while the complexity in the RC can be taken into account through the DNN framework.